Have you been laughing lately?

 What makes us smile?
 There are various motivations for our smiles and laughs.
 We smile naturally when we find something funny or fun, but sometimes we may laugh to mock ourselves or others.
 Experiments have shown that smiling for the purpose of encouraging and energizing (i.e., supportive humor) is particularly effective for stress care.
-This means that the act of smiling to encourage and inspire others helps alleviate stress, and creates calmness within.
+This means that the act of smiling to encourage and inspire others helps us in stress relief, and creates calmness within.

 Fake Smiles Are Effective Too

-Even when laughing is beneficial to our physical and mental health, it’s hard to smile naturally when we’re feeling down or depressed.
+Even when the benefits of laughter are substantial to our physical and mental health, it’s hard to smile naturally when we’re feeling down or depressed.
 During those times, your smile doesn’t necessarily have to be accompanied by happy emotions.
 For example, some experiments have shown that holding a pen in your mouth and making a smiling expression with your facial muscles, can help suppress negative emotions and trigger positive ones instead.
-It’s also been reported that fake smiles can improve blood flow, and experiments have shown that consciously imagining and creating a smile helps reduce stress and possibilities of burnouts.
+It’s also been reported that fake smiles can improve blood flow, and experiments have shown that consciously imagining and creating a smile helps with stress relief and possibilities of burnouts.

 Typically, a feeling of happiness is what leads to the physical response of laughing or smiling.
 However, even if you are in a state of mind that doesn’t allow you to laugh naturally, you can lead yourself to a positive mental state by simply forming a smile on your face.
 When you feel sad or angry in your day-to-day life, try putting on a conscious smile.
 It will reduce your stress and keep your mind healthy.